noahm/ld31/script.md

 No need to feel defeated.
 It's not like you could complete the entire game without any sleep at all.

-You shuffle past your trusty alarm clock (better known as a cell phone) as it charges from your computer and walk into your room. climb into bed.
+You shuffle past your trusty alarm clock (better known as a cell phone) as it charges from your computer and walk into your room.
+In a practiced motion you strip off the day's clothes and fling them across the room to rest on top of the hamper, all while climbing into bed.

 > brainstorm